Skip to content

 Emerging trends in minimalist art:

-• Virtual reality minimalist experiences
+• Minimalist augmented reality experiences

-• 3D printed minimalist sculptures
+• 3D printed minimalist sculptures based on 2D drawings

 These innovations show that minimalism can adapt to new mediums.
 They also attract younger audiences to the style.
 This helps ensure that minimalism will continue to thrive.